Where to Stay in Nagoya? Check our guide to the best places to stay in Nagoya, one of the biggest cities in Japan

 The area surrounding Kanayama Station is also a good place to look for accommodations.
 This area is known as the home to the Nagoya/Boston Museum of Fine Arts, showcasing some of the best Impressionist and Japanese art works each year.
 Kanayama station is also an important rail hub in the city.
 From here you can easily travel to the airport and reach other sites like Toyohashi, Inuyama and Gifu.

 Cafe & Guest House Nagonoya – a great budget accommodation, with easy access to the metro (Kokusai Center Station).

 Nishitetsu Inn Nagoya Nishiki – an excellent value for the money option in the Naka Ward.

-Hotel Vista Nagoya Nishiki – another great hotel to stay in one of the best areas of Nagoya.
+Hotel Vista Nagoya Nishiki – another great hotel to stay in one of the best areas of the city.

 Luxurious Hotels in Nagoya

-Nagoya Kanko Hotel – a luxurious hotel located in the Naka Ward, one of the best places to stay in Nagoya.
+Nagoya Kanko Hotel – a luxurious hotel located in the Naka Ward.

-Hotel Nagoya Castle – a sumptuous hotel, located in one of the most prestigious areas of Nagoya.
+Hotel Nagoya Castle – a sumptuous hotel, located in one of the most prestigious areas of the city.

 Cost of Travel in Nagoya

 Like visiting other Japanese cities, the cost of travel in Nagoya can be expensive.
 However, when compared to cities like Tokyo or Osaka, it can be rather affordable.